Bandel–Howrah Local: History

 The East India Railway Company was established in about the year 1845.
 Surveys were made at the time for construction of rail lines from Howrah to Delhi.
 One of the earliest portions built was a section between Howrah and Raniganj (or Raneegunge), a coal-producing district.

 In late 1848, the financial condition of Great Britain began to improve and the political pressure orchestrated by Rowland Stephenson, John Chapman and their allies pushed the Court of Directors of the East India Company into negotiating contracts with the Great Indian Peninsular Railway and East India Railway.
 The two companies eventually got their guarantee–a five percent return on invested capital and other favourable conditions from an offer made in March 1849.
 And contractually formalised five months later after Acts of Parliament incorporated both with limited liability.
 Private companies could start to build their railways in India.
 This contract ended in 1879, lasting for 30 years when the state (West Bengal) purchased the entire railway system.
 The purchase was made for which the state agreed to pay for in yearly instalments of starting from 1 January 1880 and would terminate on 14 February 1953.

 The initial contracts were small and designed to fund small stretches of railway line.
 In Eastern India the 121 mi line from Howrah to Raniganj was explicitly labelled as an "Experimental" line designed to test whether the railways could be built and successfully operated in India.
 Nevertheless, the construction of the lines began.
 The GIPR's Bombay–Thane line was opened in 1853, where the first train in India ran.
 The 37 mi Howrah to Pundooah line of EIR was completed in September 1854.

 The first train of the East India Railway Company ran from Howrah to Hooghly on 15 August 1854, a 24 mi stretch of rail line.
 From that day onwards, the company ran regular train services with stops at Bally, Shrirampur and Chandannagar.
 The main booking office was on the Calcutta bank of Hooghly river, the Armenian ghat today.
 Three thousand people applied for tickets for the first train, but only a small portion of such people were able to board.
 Howrah station at that time was simply a tin shed with a small booking office and a small narrow platform.
+This train was not named Bandel–Howrah Local, but it was the first to go from Howrah to Hooghly, one station from Bandel, resembling much of the modern local train that goes from Bandel to Howrah.